 The Saatva Zenhaven Natural Latex Mattress is a dual-sided mattress, meaning there's a different firmness rating on each side so that sleepers can alternate between their preferred feel, depending on their needs.
 The Zenhaven is therefore able to cater to a wider range of sleeping styles and body types, making it the best organic mattress for anyone who is unsure what type of firmness they need.

 For example, the Zenhaven's Gentle Firm side is particularly well suited to those experiencing back pain.
 Why?
 Because it’s supportive and offers good pressure relief to the lower back.
 Likewise, the Gentle Firm side is a good fit for stomach sleepers because it keeps them on top of the mattress (as opposed to them sinking in) and provides support at the hips to keep your spine in alignment.

 The Luxury Plush side of the Saatva Zenhaven Natural Latex Mattress works well for side sleepers as it provides enough sinkage for pressure relief.
 And because the mattress is made using all-natural latex, it’s extremely durable and should last much longer than something like a memory foam mattress.
 All that latex does make it one of the heaviest mattresses in this guide though, so you’ll need to call in reinforcements when it comes to rotating it.

 The Saatva Zenhaven is also hypoallergenic, antimicrobial and, like all other models in our best organic mattress guide, it's free from harmful chemicals.
-All of that healthy support and comfort comes at a price though, so check out our guide to the best Saatva Black Friday mattress sales for the latest savings.
+All of that healthy support and comfort comes at a price though, so check out our guide to the best Saatva mattress sales and discounts for the latest savings.

 What is an organic mattress?